how to make a calculator¶

 and the terminal still shows green.
 I can use any range of numbers the computer can handle, for example

-from the TODO list# TODO # test subtraction # test multiplication # test division
+test additionfrom the TODO list22# TODO 23# test subtraction 24# test multiplication 25# test division

 test_subtraction¶